AumPauskar/cs-notes/web.md

 - A web can be two tier, three tier, n tier having different applets for different purposes
 - HTML: Hypertext markup lang, CSS: Cascading stylesheet, JS: Javascript
 - P2P: Peer to peer architecture
+- DOM: Document Object Model (DOM) is a file model wherein all the files are shown in a multiinterface structural model
+- Tree stucture: A tree structure is a model where the start point is a single node but as we go down the model the number of nodess increase just like a tree.

 ## Misc
 - &npsp: singlewhitespace